 The Psychology Behind It

-You accept this deal out of a fear of total loss.
-You think keeping them in your life in *any* capacity is better than nothing.
-But by accepting friendship, you implicitly agree that you’re okay with the breakup and that a romantic relationship is off the table.
-You remove all romantic tension.
+You accept this deal out of fear of total loss.
+You think keeping them in your life in any capacity is better than nothing.
+But by accepting friendship, you implicitly agree that you’re okay with the breakup — that a romantic relationship is off the table.
+You remove all romantic tension, and with it, any real chance of reconciliation.

 What to Do Instead